gotlougit/nix-config/README.md

 - Configure DNS resolving using dnscrypt-proxy2

+- Configure secure NTP using chrony

+- Use Linux Hardened kernel to reduce attack surface for certain capabilities in the kernel

 - Add various packages that will be useful for the user

 - Add a user to the system

-- Erase root partition and reconstruct system from first boot based on the data of a few persistent directories (a-la [erase your darlings](https://grahamc.com/blog/erase-your-darlings))
+- Use [home-manager](https://github.com/nix-community/home-manager) to manage user configs in a declarative manner.

+- Mount root partition on tmpfs

+- Use [code-sandbox](https://git.sr.ht/~gotlou/code-sandbox) to create sandboxes for certain programs that prevent sensitive file access

 - Set up a dev shell which severely restricts personal files and private SSH/GPG keys from any processes running under the ~/Code directory

-- Add [OpenSnitch](https://github.com/evilsocket/opensnitch) to manage applications making network requests with some sane whitelists

-- Use [home-manager](https://github.com/nix-community/home-manager) to manage user configs in a declarative manner.

 Nice-to-haves: